r-fairhurst/MeetnSleep/README.md

 ```

 ## More Information
-More information can be found in the docs folder of the project.
-This includes the project proposal, bug reporting documentation, as well as developer guidelines.
+More information the software can be found in the project docs folder.
+This includes:
+ - Steps on using the software
+ - The project proposal
+ - Bug reporting documentation
+ - Developer guidelines.

 ## Contributors
  - Frontend